uagc-it-readiness/front-end-development-course-info/Exercises/Exercise14/ReadMe.md

 # Assignment 14

-In today's assignment you are going to be recreating the form that can be found here: [https://worthyd.github.io/dummy-sites/simple-forms/](https://worthyd.github.io/dummy-sites/simple-forms/)
+In today's assignment you are going to be recreating the form that can be found here: [https://worthyd.github.io/dummy-sites/simple-forms-3/](https://worthyd.github.io/dummy-sites/simple-forms-3/)

 Focus on the HTML first, then the JavaScript and then work on the CSS.

 ## HTML
 Use what we have learned today to make this form.
 It needs to have the following *text* `inputs`.

-- First Name
-- Last Name
+- Name
 - Email

-It also needs two *password* `inputs`
+It also needs one *password* `input`

 - Password
-- Confirm Password

 Each element needs to have the following attributes filled out